alexcosta21/StudyHelperTerminal/readme.md

 Clone the repository

 ## Usage
-Open a terminal and execute the executable
+- Open a terminal
+- Execute `gcc main.c -o main`
+- Run the app with `./main`